api3dao/vitepress-docs/docs/guides/dapis/call-dapi-dapiserver/index.md

 [Click here](https://remix.ethereum.org/#version=soljson-v0.8.9+commit.e5eed63a.js&optimize=false&runs=200&gist=b7ea11d6ec335a5c07b4e53e18f64703)
-to open Remix pre-loaded with a workspace and a single smart contract called `mySmartContract.sol` pulled from a gist on GitHub.
+to open Remix pre-loaded with a workspace and a single smart contract called `MyContract.sol` pulled from a gist on GitHub.

-Optionally consider renaming the Remix workspace (now called gist-sample) to **Call a dAPI (DapiServer)** using the hamburger menu.
+Optionally consider renaming the Remix workspace (now called gist-sample) to "Call a dAPI (DapiServer)" using the hamburger menu.
 This will separate this guide from other guides provided in these docs.

 <img src="./assets/workspace-setup.png" style="width:50%;border:1px solid gray;">

 ## 2. Understanding the smart contract

-In Remix click on the contract named `mySmartContract.sol` to view its source code.
+In Remix click on the contract named `MyContract.sol` to view its source code.
 This smart contract imports `DapiServer.sol` and uses the function `readDataFeedWithDapiName(_dapi)` which populates the contract variables `value` and `timestamp`.
 This function is one of
 [four functions](/reference/dapis/functions/read-data-feed-with-dapi-name.html)